-This spinach pesto pasta with shrimp includes perfectly cooked shrimp that is coated in delicious spinach pesto and tossed with bright cherry tomatoes.
+This Spinach Pesto Pasta with Shrimp features perfectly cooked shrimp and pasta that is coated in delicious spinach pesto and tossed with bright cherry tomatoes.

 This simple pasta dish doesn't require a lot of ingredients and comes together quickly.